matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `renameColumn()` <a name="renameColumn"></a>

-Rename a column in all rows
+Rename a column in every row.

+#### Description

+This change is applied recursively to all subtables.

 #### Signature